The Naples and the most beautiful Amalfi footpaths tour is full of surprises.

 Piazza dello Spirito Santo is home to the Paper Museum, testimony of the ancient Amalfi paper tradition.
 Of architectural value also the Monastery of SS.
 Trinità and the church of Sant'Antonio.

-Scattered ruins of old paper factories are also in Day 5 of this tour among Naples, Vesuvius and Amalfi footpaths.
+Scattered ruins of old paper factories are also in Day 5 of this tour among Naples and the Amalfi coast footpaths.

 Atrani: walk in the smallest village in Italy